german gymnasium king's cross restaurants

 Coal Office

-Fusing Middle Eastern fare with Mediterranean flavours, the Coal Office has become one of the hottest restaurants in London of late, largely as its the brainchild of designer Tom Dixon and famed Israeli restaurateur Assaf Granit.
+Fusing Middle Eastern fare with Mediterranean flavours, the Coal Office has become one of the hottest restaurants in London of late, largely thanks to being the brainchild of designer Tom Dixon and famed Israeli restaurateur Assaf Granit.
 Inside, the monochrome interior has been designed by Dixon to follow the curve of the canal and houses three floors, with an open kitchen, two dining areas, a bakery and a bar.
 Fancy dining al fresco?
 Step outside onto the heated terrace on Bagley Walk, while the rooftop terrace offers panoramic views over Coal Drops Yard.

 2 Bagley Walk, N1C 4PQ, visit coaloffice.com